The Mark Hotel

 The Mark Hotel is a luxury hotel, situated at 25 East 77th Street, at Madison Avenue, on the Upper East Side of Manhattan, New York City.
+It was designed by architects Schwartz & Gross in the Renaissance Revival style.

+History

-Originally constructed in 1927 in the Renaissance Revival style, the building was purchased by Izak Senbahar of Alexico Group and Simon Elias in 2006 and the building's interiors were reimagined by French designer Jacques Grange in 2009.
+The hotel opened for business in September 1927 as the Hyde Park Hotel, an apartment hotel.
+In 1936, in the depths of the Great Depression, it was sold in a foreclosure auction for $550,000.
+In 1966, it was purchased by the real estate investment partnership of Sol Goldman and Alex DiLorenzo.
+In 1984, the hotel was purchased by a group of investors led by E. William Judson, at which time it was renovated and renamed the Madison Avenue Hotel.
+In 1988, it was converted into a boutique hotel under the management of the Rafael Group, and the name was changed to The Mark; further renovations ensued in 1990.
+In 2000, the Mandarin Oriental Hotel Group acquired the Rafael Group and rebranded the hotel as a Mandarin property.
+The building was purchased from Mandarin Oriental by Izak Senbahar of Alexico Group and Simon Elias in 2006, and the building's interiors were reimagined by French designer Jacques Grange in 2009.

-Architecture and description
+Description

 In addition to housing 106 hotel rooms and 47 suites, the building features a Jean Georges Vongerichten restaurant and bar, a Frédéric Fekkai salon, John Lobb shoe care services, and an exclusive scent by Frédéric Malle and unique illustrations by Jean-Philippe Delhomme.
-The Mark is also home to the New York location of Caviar Kaspia, the renowned Parisian restaurant.
-Jacques Grange commissioned seven international artists and artisans, including Karl Lagerfeld, Ron Arad, Eric Schmitt, Paul Mathieu, Mattia Bonetti, Vladimir Kagan, Rachel Howard and Todd Eberle to create exclusive furnishings and artwork for The Mark collection.
+The Mark is also home to the New York location of Caviar Kaspia, a Parisian restaurant.
+Jacques Grange commissioned seven international artists and artisans, including Karl Lagerfeld, Ron Arad, Eric Schmitt, Paul Mathieu, Mattia Bonetti, Vladimir Kagan, Rachel Howard and Todd Eberle to create furnishings and artwork for The Mark collection.

 In 2015 The Mark Hotel unveiled "The Mark Penthouse" designed by Jacques Grange, on the 16th and 17th floors.
-At over 10,000 square feet it is the largest hotel suite in the United States.
-With 5 bedrooms, 8 bathrooms, great room, library, formal dining room, gourmet kitchen and four fireplaces, it affords exclusive access to a 2,500 square foot private terrace overlooking the Manhattan skyline, Central Park and The Metropolitan Museum of Art.
-The Penthouse is known to be the home of choice to many famous celebrities, royals and titans of industry whilst in New York and was the selected venue for Meghan Markle’s baby shower in 2019.
-In the winter, the Penthouse boasts a bespoke private skating rink.
+At over 10,000 square feet, it is the largest hotel suite in the United States.
+With 5 bedrooms, 8 bathrooms, great room, library, formal dining room, gourmet kitchen and four fireplaces, it includes a 2,500 square foot private terrace overlooking the Manhattan skyline, Central Park and The Metropolitan Museum of Art.
+The penthouse has been occupied by many celebrities, royals and executives and was the selected venue for Meghan Markle’s baby shower in 2019.
+In the winter, the penthouse boasts a private skating rink.

-The Mark is renowned for its boldly lavish luxury and unique amenities such as a Jean-Georges Haute-dog Cart, a custom pedicab, flower cart, Mercedes-Benz e-bikes and The Mark Sailboat.
-The Mark offers luxurious stays for the family including a range of children’s amenities and is known for being the most dog friendly hotel in Manhattan with a bespoke ‘spoiled dogs menu’ by Jean-Georges.
-The hotel also has its own e-commerce store, Le Shop, so guests can take home their favorite souvenirs.
+The Mark is known for its amenities, such as a Jean-Georges Haute-dog cart, a custom pedicab, flower cart, Mercedes-Benz e-bikes and The Mark Sailboat.
+The Mark offers luxurious stays for the family, a range of children’s amenities and claims to be the most dog-friendly hotel in Manhattan, with a bespoke ‘spoiled dogs menu’ by Jean-Georges.
+The hotel also has its own e-commerce store, Le Shop.